 You may appeal to the High Court on a point of law or seek a judicial review in the High Court if you think that the appeal was not fairly conducted.
 (You should however get legal advice in this situation).

-The Social Welfare Appeals Office does not deal with schemes that are not on a statutory basis - for example, the free schemes and the back to work schemes.
+The Social Welfare Appeals Office does not deal with schemes that are not on a statutory basis - for example, the free schemes.
 There is no formal appeals system for these schemes.
 However, if you are not satisfied, you should ask for the decision to be reviewed by the section in the Department of Social Protection that dealt with your application.

 The Social Welfare Tribunal is a special statutory appeals system for people who are refused Jobseeker's Benefit or Jobseeker's Allowance because of an industrial dispute at their place of employment.
 It provides a second level of appeal after an appeal to the Social Welfare Appeals Office.
 However, you can also appeal directly to the Tribunal without first going through the Social Welfare Appeals Office.